aroundus/aroundus.github.io/README.md

   http://localhost:8000/

-View GraphiQL, an in-browser IDE, to explore your site's data and schema
+View GraphQL, an in-browser IDE, to explore your site's data and schema

   http://localhost:8000/___graphql
 ```